resilient-roleplay/website/rules/home.md

 ## Crime Timer
 - No major crimes may be initiated **30 minutes before** a scheduled server reset and **30 minutes after** the server reset.
 This applies to any crime action that would trigger a large police response or a large-scale dynamic event.
-- Petty crimes and small-scale activity that do not require emergency response (e.g., low-level petty crimes, minor fights, small sell transactions).
+- Petty crimes and small-scale activity that do not require emergency response (e.g., low-level petty crimes, minor fights, small sell transactions) may happen during the 30 minute window.

 **Prohibited during timer (examples):**
 - Heists